 The Scientific Rationale for Incorporating Olympic Weightlifting to Enhance Sports Performance

 Olympic weightlifting is technically a sport in which competitions are held locally, nationally, internationally and most notably at the Olympics.
 The competition lifts are the snatch and the clean & jerk.
-While Olympic weightlifting is a sport, the lifts themselves are commonly used by strength and conditioning coaches to help their athletes improve elements of athletic performance such as strength and power.
-Furthermore, even more popular among athletes and strength coaches are the variations of the competition lifts such as the power snatch and power clean (3,5).
-Variation lifts are more widely used because many athletes cannot achieve the deep squat position necessary of the snatch and clean & jerk (5).
+While Olympic weightlifting is a sport, the lifts themselves are commonly used by sports performance professionals to help their athletes improve elements of athletic performance such as strength and power.
+Furthermore, even more popular among athletes and strength coaches are the variations of the competition lifts such as the power snatch and power clean (5).
+Variation lifts are more widely used because many athletes cannot achieve the deep squat position necessary of the snatch and clean & jerk (5,6).
 The power clean and power snatch are preferred because the catch position (receiving position) is performed from a 1/4 squat rather than a full squat position.
+Pulling derivatives such as the clean pull and snatch pull may also be preferred because the emphasis on triple extension (ankle plantarflexion, knee extension, and hip extension) and explosiveness is still stressed, but these lifts do not require the athlete to learn the intricacies of the catch position (6).
 To learn more about performing and properly assessing if athletes are functionally capable to perform Olympic lifts safely and efficiently see NASM’s Performance Enhancement Specialization.

-A majority of sports require explosive power (strength & speed) in order to play up to full potential.
-While the Olympic lifts do not mimic many specific sport skills such as running, throwing, or catching, they do develop the specific adaptation of explosive power (5).
+A majority of sports require explosive power (strength + speed) in order to play up to full potential.
+While the Olympic lifts do not mimic many specific sport skills such as running, throwing, or catching, they do develop the specific adaptation of explosive power.
 Power is the ability of the body to produce the greatest amount of force in the shortest possible time.
-This is represented by the simple equation; force multiplied by velocity (7).
-The two Olympic lifts (snatch, clean & jerk) and their variations (power snatch, power clean) have been shown to increase velocity of movement, and rate of force production (5).
-In fact, the second pull of the power clean exhibits one of the highest power outputs of any resistance training exercise (5,8).
-Additionally, maximum strength (force) can be enhanced by performing Olympic weightlifting variations such as heavy squats, deadlifts, and presses (5,9).
-Thus, it is safe to say, Olympic lifts and their variations adhere to the SAID principle and can be an effective exercise selection for enhancing overall power and athletic performance (as long as the athlete possess the functional and structural capabilities to perform these movements) (5).
+This is represented by the simple equation; force × velocity.
+The two Olympic lifts and their derivatives have been shown to increase velocity of movement and rate of force production (2,3,4).
+In fact, the second pull of the power clean exhibits one of the highest power outputs of any resistance training exercise (5,7).
+Additionally, maximum strength (force) can be enhanced by performing Olympic weightlifting variations such as heavy squats, deadlifts, and presses (5,8).
+Thus, it is safe to say, Olympic lifts and their derivatives adhere to the SAID principle and can be an effective exercise selection for enhancing overall power and athletic performance (as long as the athlete possess the functional capabilities to perform these movements) (5).